-Pilot: Slightly over 40 inches of headroom is available in both the front and middle rows of the 2019 Honda Pilot, just like in its new cousin.
+Pilot: Slightly over 40 inches of headroom is available in both the front and middle rows of the Honda Pilot, just like in its newer cousin.
 The optional moonroof intrudes just as rudely here as it does on the Passport.
 Legroom is a familiar 40.9 inches up front, 38.4 inches in the second row, and a diminutive 31.9 inches in the third row of seats.
-The Pilot does have a standard third row that holds up to three people — it won’t be very comfortable back there, but it’s OK in an emergency.
+Yes, the Pilot does have a standard third row that holds up to three people—it won’t be very comfortable back there, but it’s OK in an emergency.
 The Honda Pilot’s second row can be optioned to have two captain’s chairs or a more traditional bench-style seat.
 Depending on how you option it, the Pilot holds a maximum of eight people.

 Bottom Line: Total passenger volume is higher in the Pilot, of course, since it has a third row, allowing for a maximum of eight passengers depending on the type of seats your pick for the second row.

 There is a slight but noticeable bump in second-row legroom for the Passport compared to the Pilot.
-Blame (or thank) the Pilot’s third-row of seats for this discrepancy.
-If your family measures no more than two, it would be a smart play to opt for the Passport.
+Blame (or thank) the Pilot’s third row of seats for this discrepancy.
+If your family measures no more than two little ones, it would be a smart play to opt for the Passport.
 If you often carry more passengers, the Pilot is basically a minivan substitute for those that don’t want the actual-minivan Odyssey.